desResLab/LINFA/paper/paper.md

 aas-journal: Astrophysical Journal <- The name of the AAS journal.
 ---

-\author{\name Yu Wang \email ywang50@nd.edu
-       \AND
-       \name Emma R. Cobian \email ecobian@nd.edu
-       \AND
-       \name Jubilee Lee \email jlee222@nd.edu
-       \AND
-       \name Fang Liu \email fang.liu.131@nd.edu
-       \AND
-       \name Jonathan D. Hauenstein \email hauenstein@nd.edu
-       \AND
-       \name Daniele E. Schiavazzi \email dschiavazzi@nd.edu\\
-       \addr ACMS Department\\
-       University of Notre Dame\\
-       Notre Dame, IN 46556, USA
-}

 # Summary

 Variational inference is an increasingly popular method in statistics and machine learning for approximating probability distributions.
 We developed LINFA (Library for Inference with Normalizing Flow and Annealing), a Python library for variational inference to accommodate computationally expensive models and difficult-to-sample distributions with dependent parameters.
 We discuss the theoretical background, capabilities, and performance of LINFA in various benchmarks.
 LINFA is publicly available on GitHub at [https://github.com/desResLab/LINFA](https://github.com/desResLab/LINFA).

 # Introduction

 Generating samples from a posterior distribution is a fundamental task in Bayesian inference.
 The development of sampling-based algorithms from the Markov chain Monte Carlo family [@metropolis1953equation; @hastings1970monte; @geman1984stochastic; @gelfand1990sampling] has made solving Bayesian inverse problems accessible to a wide audience of both researchers and practitioners.
 However, the number of samples required by these approaches is typically significant and the convergence of Markov chains to their stationary distribution can be slow especially in high-dimensions.
 Additionally, satisfactory convergence may not be always easy to quantify, even if a number of metrics have been proposed in the literature over the years.
 More recent paradigms have been proposed in the context of variational inference [@wainwright2008graphical], where an optimization problem is formulated to determine the optimal member of a parametric family of distributions that can approximate a target posterior density.
 In addition, flexible approaches to parametrize variational distributions through a composition of transformations (closely related to the concept of _trasport maps_, see, e.g., @villani2009optimal) have reached popularity under the name of \emph{normalizing flows} [@rezende2015variational; @dinh2016density; @kingma2016improved; @kobyzev2020normalizing; @papamakarios2021normalizing].
-The combination of variational inference and normalizing flow has received significant recent interest in the context of general algorithms for solving inverse problems~\citep{el2012bayesian,rezende2015variational}.
+The combination of variational inference and normalizing flow has received significant recent interest in the context of general algorithms for solving inverse problems [@el2012bayesian; @rezende2015variational].

 However, cases where the computational cost of evaluating the underlying probability distribution is significant occur quite often in engineering and applied sciences, for example when such evaluation requires the solution of an ordinary or partial differential equation.
 In such cases, inference can easily become intractable.
 Additionally, strong and nonlinear dependence between model parameters may results in difficult-to-sample posterior distributions characterized by features at multiple scales or by multiple modes.
 Problem when working with physics-based solver
 The LINFA library is specifically designed for cases where the model evaluation is computationally expensive.
 In such cases, the construction of an adaptively trained surrogate model is key to reducing the computational cost of inference [@wang2022variational].
 In addition, LINFA provides an adaptive annealing scheduler, where temperature increments are automatically determined based on the available variational approximant of the posterior distribution.
 Thus, adaptive annealing makes it easier to sample from complicated densities [@cobian2023adaann].

-% Section overlook
 This paper is organized as follows.
-The main features of the LINFA library are discussed in Section ~\ref{sec:capabilities}, followed by a brief outline of a few selected numerical tests in Section~\ref{sec:benchmarks}.
-Conclusions and future work are finally discussed in Section~\ref{sec:conclusions}.
-The paper is completed by a brief description of the background theory and reference to the relevant papers in Appendix~\ref{sec:background}, a detailed presentation of a four benchmarks in Appendix~\ref{sec:detailed_benchmarks}, and a list of all the relevant hyperparameters in Appendix~\ref{sec:hyper}.
+The main features of the LINFA library are discussed in Section \autoref{sec:capabilities}, followed by a brief outline of a few selected numerical tests in Section \autoref{sec:benchmarks}.
+Conclusions and future work are finally discussed in Section \autoref{sec:conclusions}.
+The paper is completed by a brief description of the background theory and reference to the relevant papers in Appendix \autoref{sec:background}, a detailed presentation of a four benchmarks in Appendix \autoref{sec:detailed_benchmarks}, and a list of all the relevant hyperparameters in Appendix \autoref{sec:hyper}.

-# Capabilities\label{sec:capabilities}
+# Capabilities {#sec:capabilities}

 LINFA is designed as a general inference engine and allows the user to define custom input transformations, computational models, surrogates, and likelihood functions.